-The Superintendent in the spring has "Fireside Chats" with randomly selected groups of Principals to discuss what is going well in the District and what could be improved and how.
+The Superintendent spring "Fireside Chats" with randomly selected groups of Principals to discuss what is going well in the District and what could be improved and how did not happen this year due to our closure.
 The Superintendent communicates with staff each Wednesday by writing District updates/celebrations in Southern Exposure.
 This also takes time, but communication to staff is very important.
-We are a large organization with over 3,000 employees,
+We are a large organization with over 3,000 employees.